SK Innovation: History

 On March 31, 2017, SK Innovation said that the electric vehicle battery plant it had in China had been closed since January of that year, after "Chinese joint venture partners halted production for no obvious reason."
 On March 21, 2018, SK Innovation announced the acquisition of U.S. shale oil and gas company Longfellow Nemaha.

 In 2019, the company decided to spin off its material division and established SK IE Technology.

 On 1 October in 2021, SK Innovation officially completed the spin-off of its battery business, which is called 'SK On'.
 In the first half of 2022, SK On is ranked fifth in the world with a market share of 7 per cent according to SNE research.
 In September 2021, Ford and SK Innovation announced a joint venture to manufacture batteries in the Kentucky/Tennessee region for Ford motor vehicles.

+Corporate governance

+Subsidiaries

+In January 2011, the SK Innovation system was launched, with the oil and chemical businesses spun off.
+In July 2013, the company restructured into an independent management system, dividing into two business units—E&P (Exploration & Production) and B&I (Batteries and Materials)—and five subsidiaries: SK Energy, SK Global Chemical, SK Lubricants (now SK Enmove), SK Incheon Petrochem, and SK Trading International.
+On October 1, 2021, the remaining two business units—batteries and oil exploration—were spun off into SK On and SK Earthon, respectively.

 Controversies

 In 2019, South Korean electric vehicle battery manufacturer LG Chem sued SK Innovation with the U.S. International Trade Commission (ITC) for misappropriation of trade secrets by hiring former employees.
 LG Chem requested the import ban to the U.S. for SK Innovation's lithium-ion batteries and infrastructure technology from the ITC.
 The ITC sided with LG Chem and issued a limited 10-year exclusion order prohibiting imports into the United States of some lithium-ion batteries by SK Innovation.
 In the end, SK Innovation agreed to pay LG Chem $1.8 billion in cash and royalties to avert the import ban.